 Hilborn et al. (1999) implemented maximum likelihood method for estimating number of salmon with ground-based stream survey, accounting also for estimate of uncertainty.
 Su et al. (2001) extended the method with hierarchical Bayesian approach enabling learning from years with more data to those with missing data.
 Furthermore, Sethi and Bradley (2016) introduced Bayesian approach to estimate missing passage at weirs with run curve model to account for arrival dynamics and process variation model to describe the observed data.
 While these studies account for uncertainty, they do not justify or discuss their model assumptions against biological knowledge.
 This together with consideration of difference between the observation and model prediction as “noise” instead of proportion unobserved, casts doubt on the meaningfulness of the estimated uncertainty.

 In this study, we introduce a model framework that is based on biological theory.
 The framework estimates annual number of Atlantic salmon smolts (Salmo salar) passing the video monitoring site in river Utsjoki.
 Unlike in previous approaches (Seth & Bradley, ref ref) we assume no specific shape for the arrival distribution.
 The model assumptions focus on the underlying (biological) processes that are mathematically constructed utilizing expert knowledge.
-Environmental covariates have an essential role in the model formulation, describing how altering conditions in nature affect the key processes.
-Hierarchical - Bayesian structure is assumed over the study years making it possible to learn from the processes and borrowing strength from data rich datasets to those with missing data.
+Environmental covariates have an essential role in the model formulation, describing how altering conditions in nature affect the key processes. - Bayesian structure is assumed over the study years making it possible to learn from the processes and borrowing strength from data rich datasets to those with missing data.
 The model is built in pieces considering the elements of:

 Smolts making the decision to depart while daily temperature affects the probability to depart in a given day;